blanckth/blanckxterm/README.md

 # blanckxterm
-Bash Script Automatic Custom Configuration for Termux xfce Desktop Env with VNC by Salar Muhammadi.
+Bash Script - Automatic Custom Configuration for Termux to Deploy xfce Desktop Env with VNC without ROOT for android by Salar Muhammadi.

 DOWNLOAD Termux App Here : https://f-droid.org/en/packages/com.termux/ and install it , Run Termux and Copy this and run :